thorstenMueller/Thorsten-Voice/README.md

 # Support & Thanks
 If you like my voice contribution and would like to support my effort for an opensource voice technology future, you can support me, if you like:

-* Subscribe to my "[https://youtube.com/@ThorstenMueller/](Thorsten-Voice)" youtube channel and follow me on my social media profiles
+* Subscribe and share my [https://youtube.com/@ThorstenMueller/](Thorsten-Voice) youtube channel and follow me on my social media profiles
 * Buy me a tea using [Ko-Fi](https://ko-fi.com/thorstenvoice) or [Github sponsor](https://github.com/sponsors/thorstenMueller)

 I want to say thank you to great people who supported me on this journey with nice words, support and compute power: